 “Before” photos of eating disorder transformation photos can be triggering to those in recovery, be misused as thinspiration, fuel the “I’m not sick enough” rhetoric, play into “shock value” and even miseducate the public of what eating disorders are as we often only see the low-weight images make it to news stories for eating disorder awareness.

-#BoycottTheBefore is about taking a stand against damaging outcomes and instead, celebrating our recoveries in safe, educational ways.
+#BoycottTheBefore is about taking a stand against damaging outcomes of “before” photos and instead, celebrating our recoveries in safe, educational ways.